When I lived in Pittsburgh, my house once lost power for heating for three days in the middle of winter.

-While costs can vary, the Energy Information Administration offers insights and cost projections.
-They can help you estimate the costs for running garage heating systems over the next few years.
+While costs vary, the Energy Information Administration offers insights and projections.
+They can help you estimate the costs of running garage heating systems over the next few years.

 Special Cost: Insulation

-While small heaters are fine if you only need to heat a small area while you’re working, heating your entire garage usually means adding insulation.
-If you don’t, you’re going to lose a massive amount of heat through the walls, the ceiling, and possibly even the floor of your garage.
+Space heaters are fine if you only need to heat a small area while working.
+But typically, warming your entire garage means adding insulation.

-Most people think mainly about blanket and roll insulation, but you may want to look for rigid foam insulation with a high R-value instead.
+Most people think mainly about blanket and roll insulation.
+Still, look for rigid foam insulation with a high R-value instead.

 You can find portable propane heaters, but these usually need extra fuel tanks or hoses, making them even bulkier than they already are.